tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

 > When a client first connects to a server, it is required to send the ClientHello as its first message.
-Finally, the client will send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's ClientKeyShare.
+The client will also send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's ClientKeyShare.
 In that case, the client MUST send the same